Havelaer/backbone-textcomplete/README.md

-backbone-typeahead
+backbone-textcomplete
 ==================

-Textarea typeahead
+Textarea textcomplete

-In progress
+In progress...